 From Style > Mini Cart, you can customize the icon size, text color, background color, border, typography, and more.
 For example, here we have set red color for the Mini Cart icon.

-Now, you know all the steps how to customize the WooCommerce cart page in a simple yet effective way.
+Now, you know all the steps on how to customize the WooCommerce cart page in a simple yet effective way.

 Bonus Tips: How to Reduce WooCommerce Cart Abandonment Rate

 When customers add products to the cart but don’t complete the order, it is termed cart abandonment.
-Until today, the average cart abandonment rate in all the eCommerce industries is 65.23%.
+Until today, the average cart abandonment rate in all eCommerce industries is 65.23%.

 This is a big headache for any eCommerce site owner today.
 Following some tried-and-tested approaches, you can bring a massive change in your cart abandonment rate by a fair margin.
 Let’s cover them below: